eduardovra/eduardovra.github.io/_drafts/asgi-web-server.markdown

 The ASGI (Asynchronous Server Gateway Interface) standard establishes an interface for the server and application to communicate (by application I mean the Web Framework along with your code, considering the server sees it as only one thing).

 An ASGI server is required to create the event loop and launch the application each time a connection is established.
-In terms of format, it expects the app to be a callable that adheres to the following signature:
+In terms of format, it expects the app to be a Callable that adheres to the following signature:

 ```python
 # Implemented using a function...